RaedFidawi/Simplex/README.md

 # Simplex solver for linear programs
 Function is initially a minimization problem but it can change to max with the mode parameter.

+## Dependencies
+- The python package Manim which is responsible for video generation should be installed.
+Install using:
+`pip install manim`

 ## How to run

 - change mode to min or max depending on your use case